 Items NOT Accepted

 Below is a list of items not accepted in your curbside recycling container.
-Some of these items are accepted at special recycling centers or through our curbside composting service; learn more on the Hard to Recycle webpage and the Composting webpage.
+Some of these items are accepted at special recycling centers or through our curbside composting service; Our Waste Wizard has the answers for what to do with many items.

 - Plastic bags